| An Essay on

 strictly than March had wished, and the mixture of individual and collective

-After the defeat in 1940, France tried to copy the German
+activities under the same headings made these less meaningful.
+From 1940: revealing the decision-making centres After the defeat in 1940, France tried to copy the German

 industrial organisation model; the Act of 16 August 1940 (12) turning its